Plutonocene: Synthesis

-This approach is different compared to the synthesis of other actinocenes which usually involves the reaction of the actinide tetrachloride AnCl4 with K2(C8H8); this is not possible in the case of plutonium, as no stable plutonium(IV) chloride species is known.
+This approach is different compared to the synthesis of other actinocenes which usually involves the reaction of the actinide tetrachloride AnCl4 with K2(C8H8); this is not possible in the case of plutonium, as solid PuCl4 is not known.
 The reaction also does not work when using the caesium or pyridinium hexachloroplutonate(IV) salts in the place of the tetraethylammonium one.

 A more recent synthesis involves 1 e− oxidation of the green [K(crypt)][PuIII(C8H8)2] salt with AgI: